The information below is intended solely for students entering a Master of Science or Advanced Certificate program at NYU Meyers.

 Your NYU email account will be the primary form of communication used between you and the University.
 Be sure that you activate your NetID and NYUHome account, which will give you access to your NYU email.
 Your NetID, which can be found in your admission letter, is used to sign into systems at NYU.
 To activate this NetID and set your password, go to the NYU Information Technology Services (ITS) Start page.

 All new students starting their courses will be contacted via NYU email by a professional academic advisor from the Office of Advising and Academic Services to discuss course advisement and registration procedures.
-You will have the opportunity to meet the advising staff, as well as your faculty advisor, at orientation before the start of term.
-You will be assigned a faculty advisor within the first two weeks of the semester.
+You will be assigned a faculty advisor on the first day of classes.

 Please note: Before registering for courses, students will be asked to enter an emergency contact, including their cell phone number.
 Please ensure that the information you see in Albert is correct.